georust/rinex/rinex-cli/README.md

 cargo run -f CBW100NLD_R_20210010000_01D_MN.rnx -c L1C,S1P
 ```

-## Cummulated filters
+## Cumulated filters

-Because all arguments can be cummulated, one can
+Because all arguments can be cumulated, one can
 create efficient data filter and focus on data of interest:

 ```bash